youshuo2008/we-rate-dogs-data-wrangling/README.md

 ### Files used
 The 'twitter-archive-enhanced.csv' was provided by Udacity.
 The 'image_predictions.tsv' was programmatically downloaded from Udacity's server.
 The 'tweet_json.txt' file was obtained by querying Twitter's API.
+A master dataset 'twitter_archive_master.csv' was created by merging the above three datasets by 'tweet_id'.

 ### Credits
 Special thanks to my Udacity teachers: Richard Kalehoff, Juno Lee, Karl Krueger, Josh Bernhard, Sebastian Thrun, Mike Yi, Daivid Venturi, Mat Leonard, Sam Nelson, Derek Steer and mentors: Raj V and George L as well as Udacity's project reviewers.